bansalshivam/Projects-Chapter-17-Manipulating-Images--Automate-the-boring-stuff/README.md

 To run these projects you need Python3 & above.
 Also you need to install a third party module 'Pillow'.
-It is suggested to install it in vitual environment and to create one in a directory enter:
+It is suggested to install it in virtual environment and linux users can create virtual environment by entering:

  python3 -m venv env